mrciolino/wiki-backup/sessions/campaign_2/session_5_summary.md

 #### **Event 4: Post-Ceremony Reflections**
 - **Approximate Duration:** 1/8 session.
-- **Description:** The party reflected on their sorting and discussed their next steps, including helping Orin rescue his brother and supporting Tiberian’s vendetta.
+- **Description:** The party reflected on their sorting and discussed their next steps, including helping Oran rescue his brother and supporting Tiberian’s vendetta.
 - **Cause & Effect Links:** This discussion solidified the party’s commitment to each other’s goals and set the stage for future quests.

 ---